canonical/certification-docs/Policy_Guide.rst

 In special situations, we will provide Certification of Ubuntu as a guest OS on a different host OS.
 These certifications are provided on a case-by-case basis and must be agreed upon by both Canonical and the Partner.
-Please discuss this with your Account Manager if you need to certify Ubuntu as a guest on your hypervisor.
+Please discuss this with your Partner Engineer if you need to certify Ubuntu as a guest on your hypervisor.

 Virtual Machine Requirements